Naval Construction Battalion Center (Gulfport, Mississippi): Hurricanes Camille and Katrina

 In the first decade of the 21st century, the center was serving more than 4,000 active duty personnel and their families, plus approximately 1,000 Department of Defense civilian personnel.

 In 2015, Cheryl Hansen became the first female commander of the Naval Construction Battalion Center.

+In 2023, the base built a wall of shipping containers inside its fence to prevent stray bullets from getting to base housing and base buildings.
+In late 2022, bullets entered the base from a non-Navy housing development, causing damage to buildings and endangering personnel and families.
+Other incidents followed.